Servebolt/servebolt-optimizer/README.md

 * Bugfix - Automatic cache purge of products during WooCommerce checkout.
 In some cases there was an error during the WooCommerce checkout.
 The feature in question purged cache for the product during checkout so that stock amount and status would be kept up to date.
 This error should now be resolved.
 * Bugfix - Automatic setup of WP Cron on multisite failed.
 The feature that sets the WP Cron up with the UNIX cron failed when ran on a multisite.
 This should now be fixed.
 The cause of the error was that the lockfiles we’re not generated with a valid filename.
 These lockfiles (originating from “flock”) keeps the system from running concurrent cron tasks, so that we force the system to wait until the previous job is done.
 Note that this is a Servebolt hosted only feature.
 * Bugfix - Error during plugin uninstallation.
 There was an error during plugin uninstallation due to a missing PHP constant.
 This is now fixed.
 * Bugfix - Errors when environment file is not present.
-There was some error related to the environment file not being found, either because there is a custom WordPress folder structure or because the file is removed (either by deletion on disk or by disabling the file in the control panel).
+There was some error related to the environment file not being found, either because there is a custom WordPress folder structure or because the file is removed (either by deletion on disk or by disabling the file in the admin panel).
 The plugin now handles the absence of this file in a better way - the error handling was improved and there is an admin notice telling the user that the file is missing + instructions on how to fix this.

 #### 3.5.3
 * Fixed incompatibility issue with plugin Lightweight Sidebar Manager